Hillel-i-Python-Pro-i-2022-12-27/homework__rabota__maksym__main/README.md

-#for install and update requiremets before run projet: #make init-dev
+#for install and update requirements before run projet: #make init-dev

 #for run this project without docker: #make homework-i-run